Gabanger/Minecraft-Prop-Hunt/README.md

 ### Installation and Configuration

-- **You need to add all necessary information to the plugin file (e.g., bot token, server channel IDs, world name, etc.).**
+- __**You need to add all necessary information to the plugin file (e.g., bot token, server channel IDs, world name, etc.).** or it will crash when booting up__
-- You can configure the server yourself with the instructions below or download the [pre-configured server with the plugin](https://www.mediafire.com/file/kyvzra6835dsryd/Minecraft-Prop-Hunt-preconfigured-server.zip/file)
+- You can configure the server yourself with the instructions below or download the [pre-configured server with the plugin](https://www.mediafire.com/file/vgguiq30qpfn3ym/Minecraft-Prop-Hunt-preconfigured-server.zip/file)

 ### File placement